• Skip to main content

 18. Clean Your Jewelry

-Not only can you sterilize the backs of earrings, but you can also clean other jewelry items.
+Not only can you sterilize the backs of earrings, but you can also clean other jewelry items with alcohol.
 Soak your jewelry in rubbing alcohol for a couple of minutes then polish with a lint free cloth.
-Your jewelry should be clean and shiny.

 19. Get Rid of Scuff Marks